bitagoras/xtype/README.md

 **Explanation:**

 This is a footnote at the very beginning of the file to indicate the byte order (little or big endian) and acts as the file signature with four magic bytes.
 The 16-bit signed integer has the defined value of 1234.
-A xtype reader with the wrong byte order would recognize the number as -11772.
-If no such File signature is given, xtype is specified for little endian byte order.
+An xtype reader with the wrong byte order would recognize the number as -11772.
+If no such file signature is given, xtype is specified for little endian byte order.

 ```Awk
 xtype: [*] [J] (1234)